 Are you a postdoc working at the interface between physical sciences or engineering and the life sciences?
 Would you like to meet with others involved in the exciting interdisciplinary research going on at Stanford, to share ideas and establish new collaborations?

-Stanford ChEM-H, has established a Postdoc Society with the aim of bringing together researchers from across the university to share interests and ideas.
-Meetings are held approximately twice monthly, and include opportunities to share your work with your colleagues over lunch or drinks, to discuss ideas or articles that interest you, and hopefully to meet other researchers with common interests with whom you can generate new ideas and collaborations.
+Stanford ChEM-H has established a Postdoc Society with the aim of bringing together researchers from across the university to share interests and ideas.
+Meetings are held monthly over lunch and include opportunities to share your work with your colleagues, as well as talks by faculty and industry guests.

 Mike Kratochvil (firstname.lastname@example.org)